Nancy Barnes: Career

 In 2013, while Barnes was editor at the Star Tribune the paper won the Pulitzer Prize for local news for reporting on infant deaths at day care facilities.
 It also won the Gerald Loeb Award for Breaking News and two 2013 Edward R. Murrow Awards for multimedia journalism.

 While she led the Chronicle the paper won the 2015 Pulitzer Prize for commentary.
 It was a Pulitzer finalist in 2017 for reports on the denial of special education to tens of thousands of Texas students, and a 2018 finalist for its reporting on Hurricane Harvey.

 At NPR, Barnes succeeded Michael Oreskes after he was fired over sexual harassment allegations.
-Barnes is the fourteenth person and fourth woman to head NPR's news division since the position was defined in 1979.
+Barnes was the fourteenth person and fourth woman to head NPR's news division since the position was defined in 1979.

-On November 14, 2022, The Boston Globe announced that Barnes would become its 13th editor and the first woman to lead the Globe's newsroom.
+On November 14, 2022, The Boston Globe announced that Barnes would become its 13th editor and the first woman to lead the Globe’s newsroom.